Post Summary: Things To Do In Eugene, Oregon In Winter

-*Note* – in the winter they close the main parking lot area – park at the outer lot and take just a short walk to the main area, which has toilets and picnic benches to use all year long.
+*Note* – During winter in Oregon they close the main parking lot area – park at the outer lot and take just a short walk to the main area, which has toilets and picnic benches to use all year long.
 Check weather conditions as well and bring snowshoes if it looks snowy!

 9. Indulge Your Inner Foodie in the Whiteaker Neighborhood